amyylin1/election_analysis/README.md

 ## Methods and code used for the analysis:

-### Load and save files:
+### Load and save files
-The analysis utilizes the csv, a built-in Python module that allows us to pull in data from external CSV files.
-Also, the os module allows us to open file from an unknown path.
+- csv module:  pulls in data from external CSV files
+- os module:  opens file from an unknown path

-The os.path.join(“folder”, “file”):  allows us to join the “Resources” folder with the “election_results.csv” files
+- os.path.join(“folder”, “file”):  joins the “Resources” folder with the “election_results.csv” file

       # Add our dependencies.
       import csv
       import os

       # Add a variable to load a file from a path.
       file_to_load = os.path.join( "Resources", "election_results.csv")

       # Add a variable to save the file to a path.
       file_to_save = os.path.join("analysis", "election_results.txt")

-### create list and dictionaries
+### create list and dictionary
-In order to count the candidate and county list, I created two empty lists.
-In order to count the vote for each candidate and county, I created two empty dictionaries.
+- list:  declare an empty list before the for loop
+- dictionary: declare an empty dictionary before the for loop

         # Initialize a total vote counter.
         total_votes = 0

         # Candidate Options and candidate votes.
         candidate_options = []
         candidate_votes = {}

         # 1: Create a county list and county votes dictionary.

         county_list = []
         county_votes = {}

         # Track the winning candidate, vote count and percentage
         winning_candidate = ""
         winning_count = 0
         winning_percentage = 0

         # 2: Track the largest county and county voter turnout.

         winning_county = ""
         winning_count_county = 0
         winning_percentage_county = 0

-### for loops and conditional statements
         # Read the csv and convert it into a list of dictionaries
         with open(file_to_load) as election_data:
         reader = csv.reader(election_data)

+### for loops, conditional statements
+- for loop: iterate through each row to get the name
+- if statement with the not in membership:  adds the name that was not added previously

         # Read the header
         header = next(reader)

         # For each row in the CSV file.
         for row in reader:

             # Add to the total vote count
             total_votes = total_votes + 1

             # Get the candidate name from each row.
             candidate_name = row[2]

             # 3: Extract the county name from each row.
             county_name = row[1]

             # If the candidate does not match any existing candidate add it to
             # the candidate list
             if candidate_name not in candidate_options:

                 # Add the candidate name to the candidate list.
                 candidate_options.append(candidate_name)

                 # And begin tracking that candidate's voter count.
                 candidate_votes[candidate_name] = 0

             # Add a vote to that candidate's count
             candidate_votes[candidate_name] += 1

             # 4a: Write an if statement that checks that the
             # county does not match any existing county in the county list.
             if county_name not in county_list:

                 # 4b: Add the existing county to the list of counties.
                 county_list.append(county_name)

                 # 4c: Begin tracking the county's vote count.
                 county_votes[county_name] = 0

             # 5: Add a vote to that county's vote count.
             county_votes[county_name] += 1

 ## 3. Election-Audit Summary:

-This script can be modified for any elections by changing the variable names.
+This script can be modified for national elections by changing the variable names.

-Example 1: county to state
+Original code:

-    # 1: Create a county list and county votes dictionary.
+    # Create a county list and county votes dictionary
     county_list = []
     county_votes = {}

- We can change the variables for election of any location:
+Modified code:

-    # 1: Create a state list and state votes dictionary.

-    state_list = []
+    Create a state list and state votes dictionary state_list = []
     state_votes = {}

-Example 2:
+This script can be modified for getting variables with different indexes on the datasheet:
+Original code:

+        # Get the candidate name from each row.
+        candidate_name = row[2]

+        # Extract the county name from each row.
+        county_name = row[1]

+Modified code:

+        # Get the candidate name from each row.
+        candidate_name = row[index number]

+        # 3: Extract the county name from each row.
+        county_name = row[index number]

+Also, since all variables have unique names, one can easily scale up the candidates and county numbers.